apache/allura/Allura/docs/platform_tour.rst

 Email Integration
 -----------------------------------------

-The Forge platform provides easy-to-use email integration.
+The Allura platform provides easy-to-use email integration.
 Forge email addresses are of the form
 <topic>@<mount_point>[.<subproject>]*.<subproject>.projects.sourceforge.net.
 When a message is received on such an email address, the address is parsed and